Logo of the website

 In Switzerland, Neon is a big contender to Revolut.

-When you pay with the card, all currency exchanges are free with Neon.
-Revolut has some limits on free exchanges.
-However, Neon uses the Mastercard exchange rate, which is about 0.4% worse than the interbank rate.
-Revolut, on the other hand, directly offers the interbank exchange rate.
+When you pay with the card, all currency exchanges are cheap with Neon.
+Revolut has some limits on cheap exchanges.
+However, Neon uses the Mastercard exchange rate plus a surcharge, which is about 0.75% worse than the interbank rate.
+Revolut provides the so-called Revolut Exchange Rate, which is also about 0.4% pricier than the interbank rate.
+So, in some cases, Revolut is cheaper than Neon, but in others (weekend for instance), Neon will be cheaper.
+However, the Revolut Exchange Rate is less transparent than the Mastercard Exchange Rate.

 As for reputation, Revolut has a poor reputation with many issues.
 Neon is currently free of controversies and has a good reputation in Switzerland.

 Since I started using Neon, I have not used my Revolut account.
-I much prefer Neon over Revolut for their safety and professionalism.
+I prefer Neon to Revolut for their safety and professionalism.

 To learn more, read my comparison of Neon vs Revolut.